GyanendraChaubey/Case-Study-Predicting-the-price-of-preowned-cars/README.md

 #Price

 Storm Motors wishes to devlop an algorithm to  predict the price of the cars based on various attributes associated with the car.
+This project is developed when learning the course "Python for Data Science" by NPTEL.